gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    A file named "profile.xvg" must have been created, and it should contain a PMF profile resembling the red curve below:
+    A file named *profile.xvg* has been created.
+It contains a potential of mean force (PMF).

 .. figure:: ../figures/level3/adsorption-ethanol/PMF-light.png
     :alt: GROMACS tutorial : PMF for the ethanol molecule